 As well as continuity planning, consider putting in place a separate pandemic recovery plan.
 Use the Coronavirus (Covid-19) Recovery Plan Policy as a template.

 If your workplace is open keep cleaning schedules under review.
 Make sure you have a good stock of supplies and that cleaning staff are aware of any new procedures, including use of kitchens and sanitary facilities.
 Provide soap, disinfectant wipes and hand sanitisers for staff.
-See Deep cleaning the workplace in the time of coronavirus and Cleaning and Covid-19.
+See Cleaning and Covid-19.

 If you have closed your premises, you will need a plan for getting up and running again, when permitted, with new procedures for managing staff, hygiene and social distancing.
 See our Re-opening the Workplace Toolkit.